enthought/comtypes/docs/source/server.rst

 your COM object by double clicking the entry, and you will see that the object implements quite some interfaces already.

-You can also create an instance of the object with comtypes:
+You can also create an instance of the object with |comtypes|:

 .. sourcecode:: pycon